ywangl/Plant-or-Weed-A-multi-label-image-classifier-to-distinguish-a-crop-image-from-a-weed-image/README.md

 This was our final Data Mining presentation at the University of Chicago!

-We are using OpenCV to crate image masks.
-We are tarining our models using CNN.
+We are using OpenCV to create image masks.
+In addition, we are tarining our models using CNN

-The last layer of the CNN(dense layer) is fed into other models like SVM and Random Forest to check how other models behave in classifiying the images!
+The last layer of the CNN(dense layer) is fed into other models like SVM and Random Forest to check how other models behave in classifiying the seedlings!

 Current work: We are working on developing a web application using Flask!
 In addition, we will then deploy our application on Heroku.